A Tough Decision: Surgery or Alternatives

 If you are reading this, then it is likely that you, or a loved one, are faced with a difficult decision.
 On one hand, it is possible that your medical physician is telling you that the only option, depending on the severity of the scoliosis, is either bracing or surgery.
 These options are to avoid scoliosis from progressing and, in younger patients, to reverse the scoliosis and bring down the curve to ‘normal’.

 On the other hand, you have browsed the web and found sites like ours, and would prefer, if you could only have some confirmation of success, to go with a non-surgical approach to scoliosis correction.
-There is a natural alternative scoliosis treatment.
+There are natural alternative scoliosis treatments options as well.

 Having studied scoliosis for over 30 years and, as importantly, having had an orthopedist tell my wife and me that “surgery is the only solution to your daughter’s severe scoliosis”, I feel I am in a uniquely qualified position to rationally discuss these options.
 Having raised my family on chiropractic care as well as various alternative treatments for different health considerations, my observations are the following: